 What’s more, if the driver who caused the accident had an amount of any controlled substance in his or her bloodstream at the time of the accident – even if he or she had not been drinking – the person is in violation of the law.
 The law prohibits a person from operating a motor vehicle while having any amount of a controlled substance in the body.

-A BAC of .08 and proof of drugs and alcohol in the body while operating a motor vehicle are not the only ways to hold a person liable for an accident in Des Moines.
+A BAC of .08 and proof of drugs and alcohol in the body while operating a motor vehicle are not the only ways to hold a person liable for an accident in Iowa.
 Instead, liability is based on a driver’s negligence.
 If a driver was doing anything outside of what could be considered reasonably prudent behavior, and if that behavior leads to an accident, then the person may be held liable for all damages.
 Proving negligence is only one part of proving car crash liability.
 To get the full story, read our free eBook The Legal Insider’s Guide to Iowa Car Accidents: 7 Secrets to Not Wreck Your Case.

 Iowa’s comparative fault laws, found in Chapter 668: Liability in Tort – Comparative Fault, state that any damages recovered in a civil suit will be diminished by the plaintiff’s percentage of negligence.
 Therefore, if the driver who caused the accident was not 100 percent at fault, then the victim’s damages amount will be reduced by the victim’s percentage of fault.